jakerella/p52/scenarios/the-calico-wizard/README.md

 * The character performing the deciphering gains +1 in Think
 * The character performing the deciphering gains `(Lv x 2 exp)`
 * An assisting character gains `exp = Lv`
-* Although some of the text was unreadable from erosion, on the keys they read: "Fury of the f@#*y sun awaits" and "Prot#$!e% by many, prepare!"
+* Although some of the text was unreadable from erosion, on the keys they read: "Fury of the f@#*y s-n awaits" and "Prot#$!e% by many, prepare!"
 * **If you returned to the castle after the First Quest**, then you cannot read the script in the amulet case, because you left it with the Queen.
     - **If you "pressed on" after the First Quest**, then the character also deciphers the text inside the amulet case.
 It says: "Stone guar*^ the pr@^~*#!ons you seek"
     - Curious, your party looks around the exit from the ruins and finds a hidden cache near the door.
-    - All characters receive 1 piece of "decent armor" (see items table)
+    - All characters receive 1 piece of "iron armor" (see items table)
     - Each player decides what body part it fits on (but once decided, you cannot change it!)

 #### Quest Bonuses